 I love a good picture book.
-But when I looked as a young mother for book about adoption or special needs, most of them were explanatory books, not books with plots and fun characters.
-I’m so glad that we have more story picture books that allow us to teach about these topics without losing the interest of our children.
-Here are 5 books about special needs that I discovered lately.
+But often, when I look for books about inclusion or special needs, many of them are explanatory books, not books with plots and fun characters.
+I’m so glad to have found some great picture books that allow me to teach about inclusion and special needs without losing the interest of my children.
+And because our family has so much experience with special needs, we love to read about other kids who are experiencing similar issues.
+Here are 5 books about inclusion and special needs that I discovered lately.

 Can I Play Too?
 (An Elephant and Piggie Book) by Mo Willems